Photometry with XGA

 Finally, we can still see that there are some obvious point sources remaining in this source region, and for a real analysis we would want to be able to remove them.
 As such we use the source method ‘get_mask’, and apply it to the same combined ratemap.

-I also wish to note that the user does not have to generate these masks centered at the default central coordinates for the source object in question, you can also specify another central coordinate using central_coord in a mask generation method.
+It is important to note that the user does not have to generate these masks centered at the default central coordinates for the source object in question, you can also specify another central coordinate using central_coord in a mask generation method.

 When we see the image below we can quite clearly see examples of a few point sources that obviously have to be removed before a meaningful analysis of the galaxy cluster can begin: